 The head of the household and the very man who would happen upon their oily ticket to fortune.
 Ebsen lent dignity and integrity to Mr. Clampett, always remaining true to himself and never altering the way he treated people.
 Buddy masterly created a simple-minded, yet complex character.
 He really grounded the entire series.
 Buddy himself was a dancer, singer, actor, and comedian.
 Less known for lending his singing voice to the iconic Tin Man in 1939’s The Wizard of Oz — Buddy would have been the Tin Man if not for the dangerous aluminum dust used in the makeup collecting in his lungs, so when Buddy hit the hospital, the role was recast with Jack Haley.

-Buddy did alright, though, His career spanned seven decades from his first film role as a dancer alongside his sister, Velma Ebsen, in the 1936 Oscar-nominated Broadway Melody to his very last role in the 1993 film adaptation of The Beverly Hillbillies, making a cameo as his other lasting TV character Barnaby Jones (which in itself enjoyed eight successful seasons of private eye fun.
+Buddy did alright, though.
+His career spanned seven decades from his first film role as a dancer alongside his sister, Velma Ebsen, in the 1936 Oscar-nominated Broadway Melody to his very last role in the 1993 film adaptation of The Beverly Hillbillies, making a cameo as his other lasting TV character Barnaby Jones (which in itself enjoyed eight successful seasons of private eye fun).
 The cameo would be his last time on the big screen.
-Ebsen passed away July 6, 2003, after lending his voice one final time to the cartoon sitcom, King of the Hill.
+Ebsen passed away July 6, 2003 at age 95, after lending his voice one final time to the cartoon sitcom, King of the Hill.

 Talking to the Battle Creek Enquirer of Battle Creek, Michigan in 1963, he described his role as Jed Clampett this way: “I’m a straight man in the series.
 Jed is essentially not a comedy character, so my job is to set up the situations and the lines.
 Occasionally Jed will make a droll observation and sometimes when the show is slanted toward him, I’ll play in a comedy scene.
 But for the most part, I feed lines to the others.